spekulatius/PHPScraper/websites/examples/scrape-header-tags.md

 ## Canonical URL

-The canonical URL, if given, can be access as shown in the example below:
+The canonical URL, if given, can be accessed as shown in the example below:

 ```php
 $web = new \spekulatius\phpscraper();